W6zhu/cse15l-lab-reports/lab-report-3.md

 - Input: `What does grep -m NUM do?` <br>
 - Output:  <br>
 ```
-The grep option -m is used to limit the number of matching lines that grep will output.
-When you use grep -m N, where N is a number, grep will stop searching after it has found and displayed N matching lines.
+The `grep` option `-m` is used to limit the number of matching lines that `grep` will output.
+When you use `grep -m N`, where N is a number, `grep` will stop searching after it has found and displayed N matching lines.
 This is particularly useful when you only want to see a limited number of matches from a large file without processing the entire file.

-For example, if you have a file named data.txt and you want to find the first two lines that contain the word "example," you can use:
+For example, if you have a file named `data.txt` and you want to find the first two lines that contain the word "example," you can use:

 bash
 grep -m 2 "example" data.txt

-In this case, grep will stop searching for matches in data.txt after it has found and displayed the first two lines that contain "example."
+In this case, `grep` will stop searching for matches in `data.txt` after it has found and displayed the first two lines that contain "example."
 This is helpful when you're dealing with large log files or other types of data, and you only want to see the initial occurrences of a specific pattern without processing the entire file.
 ```

 - Outcome: Using the information provided by ChatGPT, I was able to gain a better understanding surrounding the command `-m NUM`, which outputs the first `NUM` amount of lines containing the specified phrase following it. <br>